Hughav92/LightHearted/documentation/documentation.md

 ### class MappingArray

-A class for handling derived features from multiple FIFO buffers to be mapped to a lighting array.
+A class for handling data from multiple FIFO buffers to be mapped to a lighting array.

 #### Methods: